arosbio/cpsign/README.md

 * https://maven.apache.org/repository/index.html

 ## Building
-The project is built and managed using [Maven](https://maven.apache.org/) and building the jars is as straightforward as running (assuming that you have maven installed) from the base directory:
+The project is built and managed using [Maven](https://maven.apache.org/).
+The build has two separate profiles;
+1. default (id = `thinjar`) builds and package only the application code of each sub-project
+2. id = `fatjar` which builds an über/fat jar with all third-party dependencies bundled in a single JAR file. (only applicable for the [cpsign](cpsign/README.md) project)

+### Building thin jars
+This is the default build which used for only assembling the application codes and the pom's of each sub project.
+This works well in case you wish to use cpsign programmatically and using maven for resolving dependencies.
+This build is triggered by running;
 ```
 mvn package
 ```